Our Aims and Objectives

 Justice and equity, just futures in an urbanising and mobile world, facing a climate and ecological crisis in a pandemic or post-pandemic context

-The DSA’s annual conference in 2022 is taking place online, organised and hosted by University College London.
-This conference adopts justice and equity as central normative lenses to explore just futures in an urbanising and mobile world, facing a climate and ecological crisis in a pandemic or post-pandemic context.
+The DSA’s annual conference in 2022 took place online, organised and hosted by University College London.
+The conference adopted justice and equity as central normative lenses to explore just futures in an urbanising and mobile world, facing a climate and ecological crisis in a pandemic or post-pandemic context.

-The conference will bring together researchers and practitioner in the development studies field to explore just futures in an urbanising and mobile world.
-The innovative conference format adopts a range of approaches in order to get the most from the online format and make it an even more inclusive event.
-DSA and UCL aim to provide a welcoming, inclusive, and safe forum where the development studies community can share work, discuss ideas and connect with others.
+The conference brought researchers and practitioner in the development studies field to explore just futures in an urbanising and mobile world.
+The innovative conference format adopted a range of approaches in order to get the most from the online format and make it an even more inclusive event.
+DSA and UCL aimed to provide a welcoming, inclusive, and safe forum where the development studies community can share work, discuss ideas and connect with others.